itsAceFace/sneakbike/docs/runner_setup.md

 ### Bizhawk

-- **IMPORTANT: Disable Start Button for Fast-Forward**: `Config > Configure Hotkeys > Click the box next to "Fast Forward" and hit the Tab keyboard key`.
+- **IMPORTANT: Disable Start Button for Fast-Forward**: `Config > Hotkeys > Click the box next to "Fast Forward" and hit the Tab keyboard key`.
+Click "Save" at the bottom to save.

   - This should change the box to say "Tab", as in the image below.
   - This is important since otherwise the start button will ALSO fast-forward your game.